High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei

 \section{Comparison with other studies}

-Earlier models of neutrino emission from AGN cores \cite{Kazanas86, Begelman90, Stecker91} postulated proton acceleration in accretion shocks with very high efficiency, at a time when non-thermal pair cascades were considered promising as the origin of the X-ray emission from radio-quiet AGN.
+Early models of neutrino emission from AGN cores were based on speculative mechanisms for proton acceleration when the basic nature of AGN was less known compared to today \cite{Eichler79, Berezinsky81}.
+Later models postulated proton acceleration in accretion shocks with very high efficiency \cite{Kazanas86, Begelman90, Stecker91}, at a time when non-thermal pair cascades were considered promising as the origin of the X-ray emission from radio-quiet AGN.
 However, such models have been disfavored since the detection of hard X-ray spectral cutoffs instead of prominent electron-positron annihilation features in nearby Seyfert galaxies, which strongly supported thermal Comptonization as the X-ray emission mechanism \cite{YInoue21,MS22}.

 In view of the predominantly thermal nature of X-ray emission in radio-quiet AGN, more recent models of neutrino emission invoke proton acceleration with more moderate efficiency in hot coronal regions near the BH, either accretion disk coronae \cite{Murase20, Kheirandish21} or accretion shocks \cite{YInoue19, YInoue20, Anchordoqui21}.
 However, despite indications from test particle simulations of stochastic acceleration \cite{Kimura16, Kimura19b} and radio to sub-mm observations of some nearby AGN \cite{Panessa19, YInoue21}, acceleration of non-thermal particles in such coronal regions is not yet unequivocally established from either observations or theory.
 Some proposed mechanisms such as stochastic acceleration and magnetic reconnection entail large uncertainties \cite{Kheirandish21}.
 In such regions, $\gamma\gamma$ absorption is effective down to the MeV range, so the observed gamma rays at $\gtrsim$ GeV must arise from a separate region.
 These studies also did not discuss the potential contribution of electromagnetic (EM) emission from the consequent electron-positron pair cascade down to the radio band.
 Some of these issues were addressed here in the context of DSA in the inner regions of AGN disk-driven winds.